marciof/Eon/specification/specification.md

 # Structure

+## Syntax

+Source code is represented as s-expressions, with an optional indentation based syntax.

+Indentation based syntax follows a simple set of rules:

+1. If a line starts with an open parenthesis, then it disables significant indentation inside the entire expression.
+2. Otherwise, each line is a function call.
+  - Same-line arguments are passed as-is.
+  - Indented lines are passed as function calls as described above, recursively, unless they're keyword arguments which are passed as-is.
+3. All data types are callable as zero-parameter functions that evaluate to the value itself, except for functions that are evaluated as a regular function call.

+Refer to the [grammar](#grammar) for the precise definition.

 ## Module

 A Unicode textual representation of expressions encoded in UTF-8 without a Byte Order Mark, with a valid [symbol](#symbol) for its name.